 February 4, 2019

-I took a date to El Chato for dinner, so in all honesty, I can't say I focused much on the food, nor did I get decent photos due to the dim lighting.
+I took a date to El Chato for dinner, so honestly, I can't say I focused much on the food, nor did I get decent photos due to the dim lighting.
+I want to return for lunch the next time I'm in Bogotá to give it the complete Feastio treatment.
+El Chato ranked #21 in Latin America in 2018 and #25 in 2021.

 São Paulo, Brazil